themesberg/flowbite/content/forms/number-input.md

 ### Methods

-Use the following methods on the Dismiss object to programmatically manipulate the behaviour.
+Use the following methods of the InputCounter object to programmatically manipulate the behaviour of the input field.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
   <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">